KxSystems/docs/docs/kb/logging.md

 Software or hardware problems can cause a kdb+ server process to fail, possibly resulting in loss of data not saved to disk at the time of the failure.
 A kdb+ server can use logging of updates to avoid data loss when failures occur; note that the message is logged only if it changes the state of the process’ data.

+??? detail "Applies only to globals in the default namespace"

+    This is not triggered for function-local variables, nor globals that are not in the default namespace, e.g. those prefixed with a dot such as `.a.b`.

+    This is the same restriction that applies to [`.z.vs`](../ref/dotz.md#zvs-value-set).

 Logging is enabled by using the [`-l` or `-L` command-line arguments](../basics/cmdline.md#-l-log-updates).

 ```bash